This guide about EOS Blockchain covers everything from how the project was initiated to how the technology works.

 Ethereum still processes about 15 transactions every second, which can be the main obstacle that hinders its global adoption.
-However, it’s hasn’t been completely developed yet, but the EOS team is working on to increase this number to over a million.
+However, it hasn't been completely developed yet, but the EOS team is working on increasing this number to over a million.

 In Ethereum, not only each block carries 15 transactions, it takes a lot of time for it to reach its destination.

 The technology that bolsters this data process is known as Proof-of-work (PoW).
 They are known to be sluggish, costly, and unsuitable for the environment.